environet/environet/doc/30_data_node.md

 ### JSON configuration files

 In the FORMATS json file the format specifications for XML data files are defined.
-The observed prop-erty names used in it refer to the variable definitions specified in the CONVERSIONS json file.
+The observed property names used in it refer to the variable definitions specified in the CONVERSIONS json file.
 The CONVERSIONS json file defines the variables for monitoring point, observed property or time intervals for use in the URL, file names and/or in the data file itself.
 The CONVERSIONS json file is required if there is a complex structure of the URL to access data files, filenames containing variable parts, or zipped data.
 For example, if the identifier of the monitoring point is coded within the filename or the URL, a CONVERSIONS json file is required.

 JSON is a simple standardized format to easily define structured data.
 Arrays (lists of entries) are de-fined with brackets like [ “a”, “b”, “c” ] and objects with curly braces.
 Objects have properties, and the properties have values.
-For example, the following defines an object with the property “Property1”, which has value “Example” and a property named “Property2” which has value “a value”: { “Prop-erty1”: “Example”, “Property2”: “a value” }
+For example, the following defines an object with the property “Property1”, which has value “Example” and a property named “Property2” which has value “a value”: { “Property1”: “Example”, “Property2”: “a value” }
 In the following the format of the FORMATS file and the CONVERSIONS file are described in detail.

 #### FORMATS-file: Format Specification for XML data files